hosssu/Helsinki-city-bike-app/README.md

   * local database name is by default 'helsinki_city_bike'
   * .sql file with validated data downloadable by request
   * Run back end with 'npm run devStart'
+  * Front end is making axios requests to localhost:3301, make sure your back end is running at the same port or you need to change front end request url's.

 ## Progress:
 * Front end and database are deployed and running in my web hotel